AFLplusplus/AFLplusplus/docs/best_practices.md

 and you have a performance gain of x10 instead of a performance loss of over x10 - that is a x100 difference!).

-If modifying the source is not an option (e.g. because you only have a binary and perform binary fuzzing) you can also use a shared library with AFL_PRELOAD to emulate the network.
+If modifying the source is not an option (e.g., because you only have a binary and perform binary fuzzing) you can also use a shared library with AFL_PRELOAD to emulate the network.
 This is also much faster than the real network would be.
 See [utils/socket_fuzzing/](../utils/socket_fuzzing/).